Skip to main content

 • Diagram of the accident scene

-Your report must include detailed and current information regarding your insurance coverage.
-If you did not have liability insurance when the accident occurred and you are not able to pay for damages caused by the crash, your driving privileges will be suspended.
-Similarly, if you don't report an accident to the Wisconsin DOT, you may have your license suspended.
+Your report must include current insurance information regarding your insurance coverage.
+If you don’t have liability insurance and can’t pay the damages in your car accident claim, the state will suspend your driving privileges.
+The same thing will happen if you don't report an accident to the Wisconsin DOT.

 Have Specific Questions About Wisconsin Car Accident Reports?
 Talk to a Lawyer

 Getting your life back on track after an accident is stressful.
-If anyone was injured in the accident or there was substantial property damage, the road to recovery can be even more complicated.
-If you've been involved in a serious accident, contact an experienced car accident attorney who can help guide you through the reporting and claim process.
+An experienced car accident attorney can help guide you through the crash reporting and claim process.
+Your Wisconsin injury lawyer can also help with your insurance claim.

 Can I Solve This on My Own or Do I Need an Attorney?